There was no such thing as Palestinians

-"There was no such thing as Palestinians" is part of a widely repeated statement by the then-newly appointed Israeli Prime Minister Golda Meir in an interview with Frank Giles, then deputy editor of The Sunday Times on June 15, 1969, to mark the second anniversary of the Six-Day War.
-It is considered to be the most famous example of Israeli denial of Palestinian identity.
+"There was no such thing as Palestinians" is part of a widely repeated statement by Golda Meir, the then Israeli prime minister, in her second month in office, made in an interview with Frank Giles, then deputy editor of The Sunday Times on June 15, 1969, to mark the second anniversary of the Six-Day War.

+It is considered to be the most famous example of Israeli denial of a distinct Palestinian identity.
+The quote has been frequently used to illustrate Israel's denial of Palestinian history, and is considered to sum up the Palestinians' sense of victimization by Israel.
+It is considered to be a successor to the early Christian Zionist phrase "A land without a people for a people without a land".

+Edward Said, a Palestinian American professor and activist, asserted that it was Meir's "most celebrated remark".
+Al Jazeera journalist Alasdair Soussi wrote that "Meir's jingoistic comments concerning Palestinians remain one of her defining – and most damning – legacies."

 Interviews

 Initial statement

 The interview entitled Who can blame Israel was published in The Sunday Times on June 15, 1969, and included the following exchange: